-Simulations with the same subgrid physics and numerical techniques as used for L100N1504 were carried out for all box sizes $(12.5-100 \,\mathrm{cMpc})$ and particles numbers $(188^3-1504^3)$ .
-We will refer to this physical model as the reference model and will indicate the corresponding simulations with the prefix 'Ref-' (e.g. Ref-L100N1504).
-As detailed in Section 4, we re-ran the highresolution simulations with re-calibrated parameter values for the subgrid stellar and AGN feedback to improve the match to the observed $z \sim 0$ GSMF.
-We will use the prefix 'Recal-' when referring to the simulations with this alternative set of subgrid parameters (e.g. Recal-L025N0752).
-Note that in terms of weak convergence, Ref-L100N1504 is more similar to model Recal-L025N0752 than to model Ref-L025N0752 (see Section 2.2 for a discussion of weak and strong convergence).
+(e.g. Recal-L025N0752).
+Note that in terms of weak convergence, Ref-L100N1504 is more similar to model Recal-L025N0752 than to model Ref-L025N0752 (see §2.2 for a discussion of weak and strong convergence).
 In addition, we repeated the L050N0752 run with adjusted AGN parameters in order to further improve the agreement with observations for high-mass galaxies.
-We will refer to this model with the prefix 'AGNdT9'.
+We will refer to this model with the prefix "AGNdT9".
 Table 3 summarizes the values of the four subgrid parameters that vary between the models presented here.
-Crain et al. (in preparation) and Schaller et al. (in preparation) will present the remaining EAGLE simulations, which concern variations in the subgrid physics and the numerical techniques, respectively.
-Finally, Sawala et al. (2014a) present very high resolution zoomed simulations of Local Group like systems run with the EAGLE code and a physical model that is nearly identical to the one used for the Ref-L100N1504 model described here.
+Crain et al. (2014) and Schaller et al. (2014) will present the remaining EAGLE simulations, which concern variations in the subgrid physics and the numerical techniques, respectively.
+Finally, Sawala et al. (2014a) present very high-resolution zoomed simulations of Local Group like systems run with the EAGLE code and a physical model that is nearly identical to the one used for the Ref-L100N1504 model described here.

-Fig. 1 illustrates the large dynamic range of EAGLE.
-It shows the large-scale gas distribution in a thick slice through the z=0 output of the Ref-L100N1504 run, colour-coded by the gas temperature.
+Figure 1 illustrates the large dynamic range of EA-GLE.
+It shows the large-scale gas distribution in a thick slice through the z = 0 output of the Ref-L100N1504 run, colour-coded by the gas temperature.
 The insets zoom in on an individual galaxy.
 The first zoom shows the gas, but the last zoom shows the stellar light after accounting for dust extinction.
-This image was created using three monochromatic radiative transfer simulations with the code SKIRT (Baes et al. 2011) at the effective wavelengths of the Sloan Digital Sky Survey
+This image was created using three monochromatic radiative transfer simulations with the code SKIRT (Baes et al. 2011) at the effective wavelengths of the Sloan Digital Sky Survey (SDSS) u, g & r filters.
+Dust extinction is implemented using the metal distribution predicted by the simulations and assuming that 30 per cent of the metal mass is locked up in dust grains.
+Only material within a spherical aperture with a radius of 30 pkpc is included in the radiative transfer calculation.
+More examples of SKIRT images of galaxies are shown in Figure 2, in

-&lt;sup>3 The CAMB input parameter file and the linear power spectrum are available at http://eagle.strw.leidenuniv.nl/
+3 The CAMB input parameter file and the linear power spectrum are available at http://eagle.strw.leidenuniv.nl/.